 Team building is harder than it used to be, and that’s largely thanks to the phenomenon of remote

 workers.
 Simply put, it’s a lot harder to include employees in your group activities when those employees don’t work in the same building—or in some cases, when they don’t even work in the same town!

 While it’s challenging, it’s by no means impossible.
 Let me offer a few specific ways you can include remote employees in team activities.

-Set up meetings off-site.
+- Set up meetings off-site.
 With Wi-Fi accessibility, it’s easier than ever for your employees to spend an hour or two working outside the office—in a coffee shop, for instance.
 This can be a good way to include employees who live in the same community but don’t come into the office each day.
 Set up an afternoon for employees to get together in an external location—somewhere the remote employees can be in the mix!

-Assign on-campus employees to work with remote workers.
-A simple suggestion: If you have a project requiring two people, encourage one in-house person to work alongside a remote employee.
+- Assign on-campus employees to work with remote workers.
+A simple suggestion.
+If you have a project requiring two people, encourage one in-house person to work alongside a remote employee.
 Have them get together over Skype or Facetime to work on the assignment together.
 Simply facilitating these partnerships can be very valuable to building team cohesion!

 You can contact me at www.rickgoodman.com or call 888-267-6098.

-What is a solutions-oriented leader?
-Take the free Solutions-Oriented Leader Assessment now and claim your Comprehensive Guide to Achieve Success.
-Dr. Rick Goodman’s Solutions-Oriented Leader book is now available to order online.
-In this first-of-a-kind, comprehensive guide, author Dr. Rick Goodman leads you through the everyday challenges of the modern workplace while providing you with easy-to-implement solutions to achieve world-class results!
+Are You Ready To Live A Championship life?
+Dr Rick Goodman’s new book “Living A Championship Life A Game Plan for Success” is now available to order online.
+In this first-of-a-kind, comprehensive guide, author Dr. Rick Goodman leads you through the everyday challenges of the modern workplace while providing you with easy-to-implement way to put together your game plan for success!